frankban/django-endless-pagination/doc/usage.rst

 So it is convenient to extrapolate from the template the part containing entries and use the new one to render the context if the request is AJAX.
-The main template will include the other, so it is convenient to put the page template in the context.
+The main template will include the other, so it is convenient to put the page template name in the context.

 *views.py* becomes::